 The origins and destinations of the traffic were studied by NYCDOT in 2015-2016 and the findings were shared at a public information meeting on June 20, 2016; for additional information click here.

-The environmental process is expected to conclude in 2019 with the approval of the selected design alternative.
 On March 30th, the New York State legislature included language in the official state Budget that allows the BQE-Atlantic to Sands project to proceed using Design-Build.